jentery/derbyshire/index.md

 For more about Derbyshire and the Radiophonic Workshop, see Kara Blake's [*The Delian Mode*](https://thedelianmode.com/) (Philtre Films, 2009), [*Sculptress of Sound: The Lost Works of Delia Derbyshire*](https://www.bbc.co.uk/programmes/b00rl2ky) (BBC Radio, March 2010), [*The Alchemists of Sound*](http://www.ubu.com/film/alchemists.html) (BBC Documentary, 2003), Louis Niebur's [*Special Sound: The Creation and Legacy of the BBC Radiophonic Workshop*](https://global.oup.com/ushe/product/special-sound-9780195368406?cc=ca&lang=en&) (Oxford U P, 2010), and [David Butler's 2019 piece](https://www.bbc.com/historyofthebbc/100-voices/pioneering-women/women-of-the-workshop/delia-derbyshire) for the "History of the BBC."

 Below I focus on the entanglements of Derbyshire's sounds with science fiction.
 The two pieces I selected are "Science and Health" and "Ziwzih Ziwzih OO-OO-OO."

+## "Science and Health"

+<iframe src="http://wikidelia.net/wiki/File:Science_and_Health.ogg?embedplayer=yes" width="220" height="20" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

+"Science and Health," from 1964, recorded on a 5" reel, 1/4" tape, at 01:05 minutes

+Audio and provenance care of [Martin Guy](https://wikidelia.net/wiki/Science_and_Health):

+> "In 1964, Delia /[Derbyshire]/ created a 57-second signature tune for a BBC radio series[,] 'For Schools - Health and Science', which she named [Science and Health](https://wikidelia.net/wiki/TRW#6152), 'a succession of tumbling chords, descending with an elegance beyond almost anyone else' (see Robin Carmody's ["Wee Have Also Sound-Houses"](https://wikidelia.net/wiki/Wee_have_also_sound-houses_(article)).

+> "The programme was actually called 'For Schools - Health and Science', not 'Science and Health'.
+The [*Radio Times* listing](https://genome.ch.bbc.co.uk/0b6cbbb9c6bb422ab0bf8ce745a85dcc) initially only credits the programme as 'compiled by Michael Smee.'
+Later in the series, the *Radio Times* provided [a fuller credit](https://genome.ch.bbc.co.uk/61bf87094117409587e663c4528b4388)[:] 'Reproduction 4: Bringing up children by Michael Smee Series produced and edited by Elizabeth Kilham Roberts.'"

+Either Smee or Kilham Roberts ultimately rejected the tune for use in their sex education programme, reportedly deeming it too "lascivious."
+Derbyshire thus reused parts of the piece for "Ziwzih Ziwzih OO-OO-OO."